ImthiyaszAlam/android-essentials/DebugRelease/API&Urls.md

 ✔ **No manual switching** – The correct API keys are used automatically.
 ✔ **Prevents accidental production access** – Ensures that testing doesn't interfere with real users.
 ✔ **Security** – Avoids storing API keys directly in the code.

----

-### **🚀 Now, your app will always use the right credentials without extra work!**
-Let me know if you need more improvements. 😎🔥